tituszban/NEAR-Certified-Developer-Project/README.md

 # Donation-DAO

-This is a micro-DAO smart contract developed for the NEAR Certified Developer certification
+This is a micro-DAO smart contract developed for the NEAR Certified Developer project

 This DAO does one very simple thing: accept donations in NEAR and distribute it among the beneficiaries.